ivanpmartell/dtools/README.md

 # dtools
-Multitude of programs made to run through docker (No Setup Required)
+Multitude of rna structure programs made to run through docker (No Setup Required)

 ## Prerequisites
 Make sure you have docker installed.
 We provide an installation script for ubuntu 20.04.